farrasmuttaqin/asysyifa_care-website/readme.md

 ![Home - Footer Page](https://raw.githubusercontent.com/farrasmuttaqin/asysyifa_care-website/master/assets/img/screen-shoot/footer.png)
 <p align="center">Figure 1: Home Page</p>

 Home page is a symbolize of Asy-Syifa Care, used to grab the visitor's attention and show the outline of Asy-Syifa Care.
-Dashboard content include Testimonial and Top Products.
-Testimonial is used to increase customer trust to use Asyifa products and Top Products Page used to showing up the best product based on most purchases and reviews.
+Dashboard content include Our Services, Testimonial and Top Products.
+Our Services is a video to give brief explanation of Asy-Syifa Care, Testimonial is used to increase customer trust to use Asyifa products and Top Products Page used to showing up the best product based on most purchases and reviews.

 ![Blog Page](https://github.com/farrasmuttaqin/asysyifa_care-website/blob/master/assets/img/screen-shoot/blog.png)
 ![Article Page](https://github.com/farrasmuttaqin/asysyifa_care-website/blob/master/assets/img/screen-shoot/article.png)